chathumal-nad/devops-projects/Monitor_AKS_with_Prometheus_and_Grafana/README.md

 ![alt text](https://d2d9hyuv9q4e6i.cloudfront.net/Monitor_AKS_with_Prometheus_and_Grafana/image-11.png)

-## View the metrics in the dashboards
+## View the metrics in the Dashboards

 After adding the data source is successful, you can navigate to the dashboards section and you will find several dashboards including the imported one in the earlier step.